ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 Again his astonishment was obvious; and he looked at her with an expression of mingled incredulity and mortification.
 She went on:

-"From the very beginning--from the first moment, I may almost say--of my acquaintance with you, your manners, impressing me with the fullest belief of your arrogance, your conceit, and your selfish disdain of the feelings of others, were such as to form the groundwork of
+"From the very beginning -- from the first moment, I may almost say -- of my acquaintance with you, your manners, impressing me with the fullest belief of your arrogance, your conceit, and your selfish disdain of the feelings of others, were such as to form the groundwork of